Mortimer333/Dito/FEATURES.md

     </p>
   </div>
 ```
-- allow to retrieve on force and use saved components from localStorage
 - only remove local storage items with proper prefix - `dito_`
 - Add custom events on renderes, will be called on elements (<custom-element @e:renderdone="" @e:renderstart="")
 - [DONE] Fuction when first render finishes and every component is downloaded